 Since our founding in 1974, MCEA has led the legal and policy fight against dangerous sulfide-ore mining proposals in Minnesota.
 Quite simply, there is no other organization in the state that has the resources and expertise that MCEA does to protect the health and well being of all Minnesotans.
-We have been working for over 40 years on the threat posed by sulfide mining proposals, including PolyMet and Twin Metals.
+We have been working for 50 years on the threat posed by sulfide mining proposals, including PolyMet and Twin Metals.

 Our position is clear: The PolyMet permits are inadequate and the project should not move forward as proposed.